wbkd/riotjs-startkit/README.md

 $ npm run dev
 ```

-After starting the server you can visit localhost:1337
+Now the server is runnning on localhost:1337

 ## Build